Updated: Jun 25

 4. Verbal vs. nonverbal.

-I never assume there will be problems with communication when photographing a child with autism.
+I never assume there will be problems with communication when photographing an Autistic child.

 Being nonverbal doesn’t mean they will be quiet, or lack understanding language skills, so I always ask how it is best I communicate, do they use verbal instructions, an ipad, sign language, Picture Exchange Communication System (PECS) which I can adopt or other form of communication.
 Often, a child might have some emerging language skills vocalizations, mimicry or even basic words.